The candidate with the most votes should become President

 If candidates were obliged to value each voter equally, everything about the general election process would be different.
 Campaigns would compete to register voters, and encourage voters to vote, in every nook and cranny of the country.
 Candidates would have to appeal to everyone, and not just to win thin pluralities in a small number of states.
 Because the Presidential campaigns define the level of participation, truly national general elections would create bigger electorates for all federal and state candidates in all states.
 As a result, all citizens would know they were part of a consensus that not only picked the President but also all other candidates, and down-ballot the most partisan extremists on both ends of the political spectrum would not be able to appeal to the broader spectrum of voters.

 The current system violates the fundamental principle of one person one vote.
 But it also is a root cause of dysfunction in all American politics.
 Fortunately, the system can be fixed.
 Every state should pass the law called the National Popular Vote Interstate Compact.
 It states that if states with a majority of electors in the Electoral College pass this law, then they will choose electors who will vote for the candidate who has the most votes on a national basis.

 To date, 10 states and the District of Columbia, representing a total of 165 electoral votes, have adopted the Compact.
 If states with only 105 electoral votes out of the remaining 373 – less than a third – adopt the Compact it will take effect.

-We created a nonprofit called Making Every Vote Count to inform everyone in the country that the whole country needs every state to pass this law.
+We created a nonprofit called Making Every Vote Count to advocate for the Compact across the country.
 You can learn more about MEVC at this website.
 Please help us by enlisting as a supporter.
 We have also created a 501(c)(3) called the Making Every Vote Count Foundation, which you can visit here.